 Someone at some point in my life told me that I should always wear bangs because I have a long forehead, so for most of my life, I thought I had to have bangs.
 I don’t remember when I ditched them for good, but I think that was the single best hair decision I ever made… except when I stopped perming it in college.

-This was Mother’s Day 2002 — the very day I discovered I was pregnant with Caroline.
-(Clearly I had ditched the bangs somewhere between 2000 and 2002.)
+This was Mother’s Day 2002 — the very day I discovered I was pregnant with C. (Clearly I had ditched the bangs somewhere between 2000 and 2002.)